rjferguson21/big-bang/docs/developer/ci-workflow.md

 [Link to draw.io diagram file](diagrams/BB_gitlab_ci_diagram.drawio).
 This diagram file should be modified on draw.io and exported into this repository when the developer / ci workflow changes.
 It is provided here for ease of use.
 #### Pre Vars

-This stage currently has one purpose at this point which is to generate a TF var.
+This stage currently has one purpose at this point which is to generate a terraform var.
 #### Smoke Tests

 For fast feedback testing, an ephemeral in cluster pipeline is created using [`k3d`](https://k3d.io) that lives for the lifetime of the gitlab ci job.
 Within that cluster, BigBang is deployed, and an initial set of smoke tests are performed against the deployment to ensure basic conformance.